 Anguilla is believed to have been named by Christopher Columbus for its shape, with Anguilla being Italian and meaning “eel” or Latin meaning “snake”.

 Anguilla was under British rule for much of its European settlement.
 In 1825, the island was placed under administrative control of Saint Kitts.
 When Great Britain granted Saint Kitts and Nevis full autonomy in 1967, Anguilla was part of the new Saint Christopher-Nevis-Anguilla.
 Many Anguillians did not like this and two revolutions in 1967 and 1969 led to a brief independence from St. Kitts and the formation of the independent "Republic of Anguilla" so that Anguilla could return back under British authority.
 In 1980, Anguilla finally seceded from Saint Kitts and Nevis and became a separate British Crown colony and is now a British overseas territory.

 Anguilla has no cruise port.
-Getting there from the cruise port in St. Maarten involved taking a taxi to the port of Marigot on the French side of St. Martin.
-The ferry lands at Blowing Point in Anguilla and there are taxis to bring you wherever you want on Anguilla.
+Getting there from the cruise port in St. Maarten/Saint Martin involves taking a taxi to the port of Marigot on the French side of St. Martin and taking the ferry.
+The ferry lands at Blowing Point in Anguilla and there are taxis waiting to bring you wherever you want on Anguilla.

 Snorkeling was good at some of the rocks 100ft off-shore, but the current was strong and this may not be for everyone.

 Meads Bay Beach and Shoal Bay Beach are the two top beaches on Anguilla.
 Like the ladder, the water is wonderfully turquoise and the sand is white and soft.
 There are more resorts here and the only decent snorkeling spot is at the rocks to the west towards Barnes Bay.